Home » How Can MBR Technology Improve Your Wastewater Treatment Operation?

 Along the way to the treatment basin, an MBR system will run wastewater through sludge processing areas and various effluent discharge setups.
 Engineers will work with their MBR system partner to draw up a custom plan that will meet their needs.
 Those components can also be delivered as modular units, providing great flexibility within the wastewater treatment solution.

-BluBox units, for example, can be customized and set up as a turkey solution to specific engineering requirements.
+BluBox units, for example, can be customized and set up as a turnkey solution to specific engineering requirements.
 These encompass factors like flow rates, nutrient load, anticipated future developments, local environmental regulations, site-specific conditions, effluent discharge standards, and budget considerations.

 The Key Elements of an MBR System